nogibjj/IDS706_DataEngineering_BarbaraFlores_Project3/README.md

 The loading operation was also performed in the [TransformLoad.py](https://github.com/nogibjj/IDS706_DataEngineering_BarbaraFlores_Project3/blob/main/src/TransformLoad.py) file.
 The transformed data was written to a Delta table, specifically to the file `/FileStore/tables/CleanUniversalTopSpotifySongs.delta`.
 This process ensures that the transformed data is efficiently and structurally available for further analysis.

+### 📈 Spark SQL Implementation

+Spark SQL plays a pivotal role in our ETL pipeline, driving effective data transformations across all stages.
+It is strategically implemented in [Extract.py](https://github.com/nogibjj/IDS706_DataEngineering_BarbaraFlores_Project3/blob/main/src/Extract.py)  to read and convert data into a Spark DataFrame, in [TransformLoad.py](https://github.com/nogibjj/IDS706_DataEngineering_BarbaraFlores_Project3/blob/main/src/TransformLoad.py) to apply transformations on the RawUniversalTopSpotifySongs DataFrame, and in [Analize.py](https://github.com/nogibjj/IDS706_DataEngineering_BarbaraFlores_Project3/blob/main/src/Analize.py)  to perform advanced analytics on the CleanUniversalTopSpotifySongs Delta table.
+This consistent use of Spark SQL underscores our commitment to leveraging advanced technologies for efficient and effective data processing throughout the entire pipeline.

 ![01.png](https://raw.githubusercontent.com/nogibjj/IDS706_DataEngineering_BarbaraFlores_Project3/main/images/01.png)